MyCryptoCheckout/wordpress/readme.txt

 * **Administrator Lockdown (Freeze Admin Creation):** Proactively blocks the creation of *new* Administrator accounts to prevent privilege escalation attacks.
 Enabled by default.
 * **Disable Built-in File Editor:** Disables the native WordPress Theme and Plugin editors to prevent code injection.
 * **Disable XML-RPC:** Shuts down xmlrpc.php to block common brute-force and DDoS attack vectors.

+**Wallet Change Watchdog**
+Automatically emails the site administrator with details if wallet addresses are manually modified in the dashboard.

+**Frontend Heartbeat Protection**
+Real-time verification ensures the displayed wallet address matches the database, immediately redirecting the user to safety if tampering is detected.

 == External services ==